RoamGuru Roam Guru

 Long Ashton, BS41 9JN | 01275 390 007

 Ashton Court is 850 acres of parkland, woodland, and golf courses on Bristol's southern edge.
-In autumn, the deer park becomes a Constable painting—red deer stags bellowing across misty valleys, fallow deer drifting through copper beech trees like ghosts.
+In autumn, the deer park becomes a Constable painting—red deer stags bellowing across misty valleys, fallow deer drifting through copper beech like ghosts.

 Mountain bikers: Ashton Court has Bristol's best MTB trails.
 Hire from the golf shop: £20 half day, £30 full day.

-Lunch: The Ethicurean—Walled Garden Dining (1:00 PM)
+The Ethicurean: Walled Garden Dining

 Barley Wood Walled Garden, Long Lane, Wrington BS40 5SA | 01934 863 713

 Booking: Essential.
-Book two weeks ahead.
+Two weeks ahead minimum.

-Afternoon: The Christmas Steps—Shopping with Character (3:00 PM)
+The Christmas Steps: Shopping with Character

 51.4554°N, -2.5934°W